jameshughes89/cs101/site/topics/testing/testing.rst

         return x

     assert 5 == broken_abs(5)
-    assert 5 == broken_abs(-5)
+    assert 5 == broken_abs(-5)  # Should Fail
     assert 0 == broken_abs(0)

 * The above ``broken_abs`` is clearly not correct as it just returns whatever ``x`` is, regardless of the sign

-    * But let's assume that we *think* it is correct

 * If we run this code, we would see an error message like this

 .. code-block:: python
-    :linenos:

         assert 5 == broken_abs(-5)
     AssertionError

 * This is Python telling us that the assertion failed
 * More precisely, it failed on the input of ``-5``
-* This now tells me that the function is not correct, and under which condition it is not correct
+* This now informs us that the function is not correct, and under which condition it is not correct

 Square of Sums Example Tests